Still no deal on EU top jobs, but Timmermans leads race

 The Italian politician told journalists afterwards that the EP will elect its new president next Wednesday (3 July) in Strasbourg, irrespective of the decision of the EU leaders.

-Even if leaders clinch a deal for the top job on Monday, the EP will later have to vote on approving the new commission present.
+Even if leaders clinch a deal for the top job on Monday, the EP will later have to vote on approving the new commission president.

 And it remains to be seen if EPP lawmakers would back Timmermans, with their support needed for the Dutchman to take up the top position.